asanch25/StG-How-To/docs/source/generalinfo.rst

 What is St. George?
 ------------
 The Strong Gradient Electromagnetic Online Recoil separator for capture Gamma Ray Experiment, or St. George is a recoil mass separator located at the University of Notre Dame.
-The main goal of St. George is to measure :math:'(\alpha,\gamma)' reactions that are important for astrophysical processes.
+The main goal of St. George is to measure :math:'\alpha', :math:'\gamma' reactions that are important for astrophysical processes.

 Dipole Magnets
 ------------